 - Where to find sales agent jobs: eHealth, Humana, Salesforce, Job boards in your area.

 The salesman didn’t die; he’s just working from home.
-Companies across various industries are looking for star salespeople with various experience levels (and a license to sell, if necessary) to push their products and services from a remote location from financial to tech to health care.
+Companies across various industries are looking for star salespeople with multiple experience levels (and a license to sell, if necessary) to push their products and services from a remote location from financial to tech to health care.
 Some higher-level positions may even manage a sales team.
 Many of the opportunities may require some travel once COVID-19 restrictions are lifted.

 11. Loan officer